Ukraine protester’s injuries just ‘a scratch’: minister

 The ministry also said it was possible that Bulatov had “staged” his kidnapping and torture “to provoke a negative reaction in society”.

-German Foreign Minister Frank-Walter Steinmeier said on Saturday after talks with Kozhara in Munich that Germany was ready to host Bulatov to receive further medical care if he wanted.
+German Foreign Minister Frank-Walter Steinmeier said on Saturday after talks with Kozhara in Munich that Germany was ready to host Bulatov to receive further medical care if the opposition activist wanted.